 - Metrics are quantitative data like the number of tickets, or the number of phone calls.

 - Attributes are qualitative data like agent names and ticket channels.
-Adding an attribute to a query "slices" your results to make them more useful.
+Adding an attribute to a report "slices" your results to make them more useful.

 For more information, see Working with datasets.

-Query results are typically displayed as charts or tables.
+Report results are typically displayed as charts or tables.
 Explore chooses the most suitable chart format, but you can change that if you want.
-Once you’ve created a query, you can perform many operations on it like changing units, format, presentation, or adding complex calculations that manipulate the query results.
+Once you’ve created a report, you can perform many operations on it like changing units, format, presentation, or adding complex calculations that manipulate the report results.

 For more information, see: